-The CMO Job and Responsibilities
+The CMO Role

-The CMO is a key member of the executive staff and should report to either the CEO or the COO.
+The Chief Marketing Officer (CMO), sometimes titled Vice President of Marketing, is the top marketing function within an organization and a key member of the executive staff, reporting to either the CEO or the COO.
 The CMO plays a significant role in developing and implementing the company’s long-term strategic plan, including new product opportunities, acquisitions/joint ventures, and other growth initiatives to meet the company’s revenue and earnings targets.
 The CMO creates and executes a marketing plan that builds the company’s brand, including developing consistent messaging across all programs, promotions, products and services.
-The CMO job is responsible for identifying, initiating, and leveraging partnerships to build awareness of the brand and drive company growth.
+The CMO role is responsible for identifying, initiating, and leveraging partnerships to build awareness of the brand and drive company growth.

 An executive search consultant or headhunter looks to fill a CMO position with a senior executive who has a history of successful brand management and equity building.
 The candidate must have proven success driving results and delivering return on investment.
 To be a successful CMO, he or she must have a track record of new product development and demonstrated the ability to forge strategic alliances with key partners who can extend and build brand and company relevance.